The 21-cm signals from ultracompact minihalos as a probe of primordial small-scale fluctuations: Introduction

-Now ultracompact minihalos~(UCMHs) draw attention to access the perturbations on such small scales.
+Now ultracompact minihaloes~(UCMHs) draw attention to access the perturbations on such small scales.
 UCMHs are predicted to form with the excess power on small scales~\citep{2009ApJ...707..979R}.
 The dark matter density fluctuations can grow after entering the horizon even before the epoch of radiation-matter equality.
-Therefore, the overdensity regions with the density fraction~$\delta >10^{-3}$ at the horizon entry can collapse to minihalos around $z \sim 1000$ well before the standard structure formation history.
-The resultant minihalos have a more compact profile than the standard dark matter halo distribution, called NFW profile~\citep{10.1093/mnras/275.3.720}.
-Recent numerical simulations by~\citet{2018PhRvD..97d1303D,Delos+:2018a} showed that UCMHs originated from the spike-shape spectrum on small scales have the Moore profile, $\rho \propto r^{-3/2}$ at the inner cusp region~\citep{1999MNRAS.310.1147M}.
+Therefore, the overdensity regions with the density fraction~$\delta >10^{-3}$ at the horizon entry can collapse to minihaloes around $z \sim 1000$ well before the standard structure formation history.
+Since UCMHs could be formed by the radial infalling in high redshifts, UCMHs are assumed to have a more compact profile with a larger central density than typical dark matter halos in the standard hierarchical structure formation~\citep{2009ApJ...707..979R}.
+The first cosmological simulation of the UCMH formation has been done by \citet{2017PhRvD..96l3519G}.
+They showed that a large amplitude on small scales leads to the early structure formation and the resultant dark matter halos have a large density.
+Recent numerical simulations by~\citet{2018PhRvD..97d1303D,Delos+:2018a} showed that UCMHs originated from the spike-shape spectrum on small scales have the Moore profile, $\rho \propto r^{-3/2}$ at the inner cusp region~\citep{1999MNRAS.310.1147M}, which is steeper than the Navarro-Frenk-White~(NFW) profile~\citep{10.1093/mnras/275.3.720}.